 The vast majority of residential properties in Gibraltar are sold on a leasehold basis.
 This is not unique to Gibraltar; England and Wales also have a well-established leasehold system.
 What matters for buyers is the length of the lease and the terms attached to it.

 Gibraltar residential leases are typically issued for 150 years.
 This is long enough that lease length is not normally a practical concern for buyers or lenders.
-A property purchased today on a 150-year lease will still have well over a century remaining on the lease, which presents no complications for resale or mortgage purposes.
+A property purchased today on a 150-year lease will still have well over a century remaining, which presents no complications for resale or mortgage purposes.

-Leasehold properties in Gibraltar also typically come with a share of the freehold through the building's residents' management company, or are subject to ground rent and service charge arrangements.
+Leasehold properties typically come with service charge and ground rent arrangements, or in some cases a share of the freehold through the building's residents' management company.
 Your solicitor will review the leasehold terms in detail as part of the conveyancing process.

 Where Foreign Buyers Tend to Buy